 Tier 2: Peak-Season HVAC Stability and Triage Discipline

-Tier 2 reduces repeat dispatch and calendar pain.
+Tier 2 reduces repeat dispatch and calendar pain, and it builds on the system-level approach in HVAC peak-season failure prevention.

 Peak-season HVAC is a timeline problem.
 The first technician visit is where most summer outcomes are decided.
 A vague complaint forces guessing, and guessing creates repeat trips.